heyarviind/currency-converter/README.md

 # currency-converter
-Google Currency Converter written in python
+Google like currency Converter written in python

 conversion example
 `300 USD to INR`